abmhopkins/STAT112_Exercise_03/03_exercises.md

 ![](03_exercises_files/figure-html/unnamed-chunk-7-1.png)<!-- -->

   As the months get colder, the number of rentals decrease.
-Though there is an increase in the early part of December before decreasing again in January.
+There is an increase in the early part of December before decreasing again in January.

   8. A density plot of the events versus time of day.
 You can use `mutate()` with `lubridate`'s  `hour()` and `minute()` functions to extract the hour of the day and minute within the hour from `sdate`.
 Hint: A minute is 1/60 of an hour, so create a variable where 3:30 is 3.5 and 3:45 is 3.75.